10 Animals With Big Feet

 by hktang is licensed under CC BY 2.0

 Elephants are also on our list of animals with big feet.
-As the largest land mammals on Earth, elephants can be found in Africa and Asia.
+The largest land mammals on Earth, elephants are found in Africa and Asia.

-The main distinction between the two lies in size, with Asian elephants being smaller.
+The main distinction between the two lies in size, with smaller Asian elephants.

 If you encounter an African elephant, you’ll notice that they typically weigh 6,600 to 13,000 pounds, while Asian elephants weigh around 2,000 pounds.

 These creatures possess substantial feet and powerful legs to support their immense weight.
-An average elephant has feet measuring 15 to 19 inches in size.
+An average elephant’s feet measure 15 to 19 inches in size.

 Although the measurements may seem modest, the circumference of an elephant’s foot exceeds four feet, which is nearly as tall as a young child’s.